 If your child shows signs of slow growth, but is not a candidate for treatment, one alternative is Healthy Height Shake Mix.
 The nutrition was developed and tested by pediatricians for children ages 3 to 9 who do not meet the criteria for growth hormone therapy and has been clinically proven to improve growth.
 Learn more about Healthy Height’s clinical study.

 Our shake mix can also be used in conjunction with growth hormone therapy to provide nutritional support and promote further growth.
 Note that Healthy Height Shake Mix has not yet been tested in conjunction with growth hormone therapy.

 Our product is free of gluten, corn syrup, growth hormones, and soy.
 It also provides a robust nutritional profile, helping your child grow while ensuring he or she gets all the nutrition needed to grow and thrive.
 Get it in chocolate or vanilla and check out our fun and healthy recipes for incorporating Healthy Height Shake Mix into your child’s diet.

 Human Growth Hormone: Know the Facts

-Before starting treatment with your child, it’s important that you’re well informed on what human growth hormone therapy means and how it works.
-Visit your pediatrician after doing your research so you’re prepared to ask the most important questions and make the best choice for your child.
+Before starting human growth hormone treatment with your child, it’s important that you’re well informed on what human growth hormone therapy means and how it works.
+Visit your pediatrician after doing research so you’re prepared to ask the most important questions.